4e6anenk0/settings_provider/README.md

   Map<String, Object> getAll();
 ```

-1) `update(property)` - to update setting values both locally and for the current session;
+1) `update(property)` - to update setting values both locally (if `true`) and for the current session;
 2) `get(property)` - to get the setting value;
 3) `setForSession(property)` - to set the value in the current session.
 This has no effect on saving the value in local storage, but causes listeners to be notified of the change in setting.
 This can be useful for changes only in the current session to a value that is stored locally, or for deferred saving to reduce the number of local storage accesses
 4) `setForLocal(property)` - sets the value for local storage only.
 Changes will be synchronized only after restarting the application (in a new session)
 5) `match()` - update (synchronization) of all the data of the current session with the data of the local storage.
 Relevant for making changes after calls to setForSession()
 6) `getAll()` - returns Map() of all settings relevant for the current session

-#### Helpers for access to settings
+#### 4. Helpers for access to settings

 For convenience, the library implements helpers functions for accessing settings.
 These are available via `context` references and make it even easier to work with a simple `Settings()`.

 But it should be noted that these methods are not available for `MultiSettings()`.
-Because they do not allow you to access the locked settings.
+Because this methods don't allow you to access the nested settings.
+If you know how to fix this so you can do something like: `context.getSetting<NameOfSettingsGroup>()`, I'd appreciate your ideas.

 Example: